nmdimaria/Spotify_Project/README.md

 ### Deliverable 1:

 - Presentiation can be found in the ReadMe
-- Our Github is up to date with all relevent content
+- Our Github is up to date with all relevent content ("Final Code" folder contains ETL)
 - SVM file is our machine learning model
-- Database schema can be found in "Final Code" folder
+- Database SQL schema can be found in "Final Code" folder and in DB Schema

 ## Summary
 Have you ever thought that "All pop music sounds the same"?
 Our final project will finally test that hypothesis...